vasilakisfil/Introspected-REST/README.md

 ##### 9.1.2.3.
 Forms
 Another way of describing the manipulation options of a resource is the notion of forms.
-The difference between actions and forms is that the latter are mostly targeted for the UI.
-API forms should provide all the necessary information to be semantically **equivelent to an HTML form**, for the client to render.
+The difference between actions and forms is that the latter are strictly semantically **equivelent to an HTML form**, for the client to render.

 #### 9.1.3.
 Metadata